korawica/armored/README.md

-# gauntlet
+# Gauntlet

-Gauntlet that implements Model objects for Data Engineer
+Gauntlet that implements Model objects for Data Engineer.

+## License

+This project was licensed under the terms of the [MIT license](LICENSE).